chinmayhegde/fodl/_posts/2022-01-18-representation01.md

   The result follows.
 {:.proof}

-In fact, the above result holds for any activation function $\psi$ that is not a polynomial[^leshno].
+In fact, the above result holds for any activation function $\psi$ that is not a polynomial[^leshno]; we will revisit this curious property later.

 Really, we didn't do much here.
 Since the "information content" in $n$ labels has dimension $n$, we can extract any arbitrary basis (written in the form of neurons) and write down the expansion of the labels in terms of this basis.
 Since this approach may be a bit abstract, let's give an alternate *constructive* proof.